emmajanedrews/base-template/_posts/2017-12-14-can-you-help-manna-food-bank-make-a-difference.md

 In fact, over 85% of Manna’s clients are employed families.
 The remaining 15% is made up of senior citizens and disabled people on fixed incomes.

 Of course, community support plays a massive role in what Manna does.
-The more food they get from the community, the more they are able to give.&nbsp;**While all donations are welcome, they do have a list of preferred items on the front page of their website: [mannafoodbank.org](https://www.mannafoodbank.org).**
+The more food they get from the community, the more they are able to give. **While all donations are welcome, they do have a list of preferred items on the front page of their website: [mannafoodbank.org](https://www.mannafoodbank.org).**

 Manna is classified as a choice-based pantry, meaning their clients can choose their food as opposed to being limited to pre-bagged selections.
 Clients can visit three times a week with no appointment necessary.